elixir-plug/mime/README.md

 ## License

-MIME source code is released under Apache 2 License.
+MIME source code is released under Apache License 2.0.

 Check LICENSE file for more information.